Wilderness First Responder

 5-Day Wilderness First Responder – WFR

-Wilderness First Responder (WFR) is the definitive course in medical training for outdoor educators, guides, SAR team members, and others who work or play in remote areas.
+Wilderness First Responder (WFR) is the definitive course in medical training for outdoor educators and anyone who works or plays in remote areas.
 The curriculum is comprehensive and practical, including all of the essential principles and skills required to assess and manage medical problems in isolated and extreme environments.
 The 5-day format is for individuals and sponsors with less time available for on-site training and requires 25 hours of pre-course preparation.

 Students must register at least 2 weeks before the course date.
 All students must complete all pre-course work prior to arrival on course.

 25 Hours Pre-Course Preparation and 45 Hours On-Site Training